Meet Our Family

 Bonnie has special interests in equine medicine, canine behavior and small animal nutrition and enjoys the care and treatment of both large and small animal pets.

-Bonnie has been married to Brett for 26 years and they have two children one in high school, and one graduated.
+Bonnie has been married to Brett for 27 years and they have two children one in high school, and one graduated.
 They live on a Lucerne property with sheep and cattle.
-They have 7 horses, 4 dogs, 2 cats, cockatiels, chickens, guinea fowl and guinea pigs.
+They have 7 horses, 4 dogs, 2 cats, cockatiels, chickens, guinea fowl.
 She enjoys riding her horses and competing together with her daughter in horse sporting events.

 She enjoys furthering her veterinary education and attends continuing education conferences ; and takes part in regular online seminars.